Cooperative Hardware-Prompt Learning for Snapshot Compressive Imaging: Introduction

-\item Extensive experiments demonstrate that FedHP outperforms both centralized learning methods and classic federated learning treatments under two heterogeneous scenarios.
-By collecting the heterogeneous data from a series of real CASSI systems, we provide a benchmark to inspire the future works to this novel research direction of hardware collaboration in SCI.
+\item We build a new Snapshot Spectral Heterogeneous Dataset (SSHD) from multiple practical spectral snapshot imaging systems.
+Extensive experiments demonstrate that FedHP outperforms both centralized learning methods and classic federated learning frameworks.
+The proposed method can inspire future work in this novel research direction of hardware collaboration in SCI.

 \end{list}